LEE EINBINDER ‒ NYA MEMBER SPOTLIGHT

 With angel investing, it’s pretty simple in some respects.
 It’s all about the people.
 I tend to form impressions quickly, and within the first five minutes I usually have a sense of whether it is a company I like, often based on the founder who is presenting.
 You are not always right, of course, but there is a first smell test that matters.

-I also like to see founders with real experience in the field they are building in.
+I also like to see founders with substantive prior experience related to the business they are building.
 A personal connection to the problem can be valuable, but I especially like founders who have relevant domain expertise.
-And of course, if a founder has had successful exits before, that is meaningful.
-The data tends to show that prior success improves the odds, even if it is not a guarantee.
+And if a founder has had successful exits in the past, that is meaningful.
+The data tends to show that success in prior exits improves the odds of having a successful investment, even if it was in an unrelated business.

 What do founders appreciate most about working with you?

-I spent my career advising corporations, mostly large companies, though some small and mid-sized businesses as well.
-I would like to think that experience and intellectual capital are worth something.
-I have been on boards, advised boards, and worked extensively in financial services and fintech, though I have also worked across other industries.
-There are areas, like healthcare, where I may be less qualified to give specific advice, but I can still offer good corporate guidance on strategy and go-to-market thinking.
+I spent my career advising mostly large companies, and some small and mid-sized businesses as well.
+I think that experience and intellectual capital are worth something.
+I have been on boards, advised boards, and worked extensively in financial services and FinTech, although I have worked across other industries as well.
+There are sectors, like healthcare, where I may be less qualified to give specific advice, but I can still offer good corporate guidance on strategy, financing, and maximizing the potential for a successful exit.
+I think founders value my prior experience and advice, which often times is very additive to the skills of a founder who is focused on building their business.

 What is the difference between companies you see at Screening versus those who make it to Due Diligence?